Connect with others who understand.

 Cancerous plasma cells make abnormal immunoglobulins (antibodies).
 Each immunoglobulin is made up of two heavy chain proteins and two light chain proteins.
 Cancerous plasma cells often make more light chains than are needed for making antibodies.
 Extra light chain proteins can be measured with a test called a serum free light chain (SFLC) assay.

 People with a high SFLC score are likely to have a poor prognosis.
-SFLC can also be used to predict prognosis in people who have milder forms of plasma cell disorders, such as monoclonal gammopathy of undetermined significance (or MGUS) and smoldering myeloma.
+SFLC can also be used to predict prognosis in people who have milder forms of plasma cell disorders, such as monoclonal gammopathy of undetermined significance and smoldering myeloma.
 People with these conditions are more likely to develop multiple myeloma if they have a high SFLC.

 Number of Abnormal Plasma Cells